-After each specified time period (Sub-Options e-f), if a state's average annual landings for that time period (Sub-Options e-f) are greater than their annual soft harvest target, that state will adjust their season length or vessel limits for the following specified time period (Sub-Options e-f) as necessary to prevent exceeding their share in the future.
-States reporting an underharvest over the previous specified time period (Sub-Options e-f) may present a plan to extend seasons or increase vessel limits, if desired.
+States reporting an under-harvest over a 3-year period may present a plan to extend seasons or increase vessel limits, if desired, to allow increased harvests that will not exceed the harvest target.
 Changes to management measures for states with overages or states that wish to liberalize management measures must be reviewed and approved by the TC and Management Board prior to implementation.
-Determination of state-by-state soft targets may be re-evaluated by the Management Board if a de minimis state exceeds the de minimis threshold.
+Determination of state-by-state harvest targets may be reevaluated by the Management Board if a de minimis state exceeds the de minimis threshold.